luciorq/slidetool/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE v3+.
 See the [LICENSE](./LICENSE) file for details.

 ## Contributing